Peach: Europe

 Many famous artists have painted with peach fruits placed in prominence.
 Caravaggio, Vicenzo Campi, Pierre-Auguste Renoir, Claude Monet, Édouard Manet, Henri Fantin-Latour, Severin Roesen, Peter Paul Rubens, and Van Gogh are among the many influential artists who painted peaches and peach trees in various settings.
 Scholars suggest that many compositions are symbolic, some an effort to introduce realism.
 For example, Tresidder claims the artists of Renaissance symbolically used peach to represent heart, and a leaf attached to the fruit as the symbol for tongue, thereby implying speaking truth from one's heart; a ripe peach was also a symbol to imply a ripe state of good health.
 Caravaggio's paintings introduce realism by painting peach leaves that are molted, discolored, or in some cases have wormholes – conditions common in modern peach cultivation.

-In literature, Roald Dahl named his children's fantasy novel James and the Giant Peach because a peach is "prettier, bigger and squishier than a cherry."
+In literature, Roald Dahl deciding on using a peach in his children's fantasy novel James and the Giant Peach after considering many other fruits including an apple, pear, or cherry.
+He thought the flavor and flesh of the peach to be more exciting.

 United States

-South Carolina named the peach its official fruit in 1984.
-The peach became the state fruit of Georgia, nicknamed the "Peach State", in 1995.
-The peach went from feral trees utilized opportunistically to a tended commercial crop in the Southern United States in the 1850s, as the boll weevil attacked regional cotton crops.
-When Georgia reached peak production in the 1920s, elaborate festivals celebrated the fruit.
-By 2017, Georgia's production represented 3–5% of the U.S. total.
-Alabama named it the "state tree fruit" in 2006.
-Delaware's state flower has been the peach blossom since 1995, and peach pie became its official dessert in 2009.